 Hidden Love Affairs and Dark Secrets JFK Tried to Keep From Americans During His Presidency

-It’s fairly common knowledge that John F. Kennedy had some skeletons in his closet when he resided at the White House.
-But it wasn’t just his alleged affair Marilyn Monroe that the 35th president of the United States tried to keep secret.
-Family tragedies, health issues, and substance abuse all dominated parts of Kennedy’s seemingly public life.
-(And yes, there were even more affairs mixed in there as well.)
-Here’s a look at the hidden love affairs and other dark secrets JFK tried to keep from the country during his presidency.
+It’s common knowledge that John F. Kennedy had skeletons in his closet while he resided at the White House.
+Family tragedies, health issues, and substance abuse dominated parts of Kennedy’s seemingly public life.
+(And yes, there were many cheating scandals, too.)
+Here’s a look at the hidden love affairs (page 10) and other dark secrets JFK tried to keep from the country during his presidency.

 1. Joe Kennedy bribed Jackie to stay with his son

-Kennedy’s infamous wife, Jacqueline, knew he was an unfaithful husband and wanted to divorce him before he even became president.
-An unauthorized biography of her life reveals her father-in-law, Joe Kennedy Sr., offered Jackie a $1 million bribe to stay with his philandering son.
+Kennedy’s wife, Jacqueline, knew he was unfaithful and wanted to divorce before he even became president.
+An unauthorized biography of her life reveals her father-in-law, Joe Kennedy Sr., offered Jackie $1 million to stay with his philandering son.
 Jackie allegedly said the price would jump up to $20 million if JFK came home with any sexually transmitted diseases from his mistresses.

 2. JFK took steroids

 Kennedy was gravely unhealthy during the time he served in office, suffering from Addison’s disease and severe back pain in addition to stomach, colon, and prostate issues.
-Because of this, he was on a string of different medications, including various forms of steroids, and developed an addiction.
-(More about his medication use on page 9.)
+He took a string of medications, including various forms of steroids, and developed an addiction.
+(More about his prescription use on page 7.)

 3. His sister had a lobotomy and was hidden from sight